Client Portal

 What is Depression?

 Depression is a serious mental health issue that affects millions of people every year.
 It can take many different forms, and it often goes undiagnosed or untreated.
-Depression is a common and serious mental health disorder that can lead to chronic feelings of sadness, hopelessness, worthlessness, and guilt.
+Those diagnosed with depression can experience chronic feelings of sadness, hopelessness, worthlessness, and guilt.

 It has been estimated that over 17 million people in the United States experience depression every year with around half of these cases going untreated.
 Depressive disorders can be debilitating and life-threatening, but fortunately, there are treatments available for those who suffer from them.